Numerical properties of a whole body metabolic model

 Singular Values and Condition Number

 A singular value decomposition of the stoichiometric matrix is the decomposition into orthonormal matrices U (of dimension nMets by nMets) and V (of dimension nRxns by nRxns), and a matrix with nonnegative diagonal elements D such that .
+Note that the calculation of singular values is numerically expensive, especially for large stoichiometric matrices.

 % calculate the singular values